What is OUR Los Al?

 Is a ticket to The Taste for Los Al tax deductible?

 Yes.
 OUR Los Al is a 501c(3) non-profit organization and donations are tax deductible to “the fullest extent allowed by the law.”
 Our Federal TX ID is 91-2154459.
+The fair market value is printed on each ticket.
+Money paid to purchase silent auction items from individual booster clubs may also be deductible.
+Please consult your tax advisor for details.

 How can Booster Clubs make money through this event?